Bronius Kazys Balutis: International negotiator

-Diplomatic representative

-Interwar
+Ministry of Foreign Affairs

 Balutis was promoted to the director of the Political Department of the Ministry of Foreign Affairs in March 1920.
 A year later, the ministry was reorganized into separate departments dealing with Western (headed by Balutis), Eastern, and Central Europe.
 However, it was not an efficient structure and was abandoned within few months.
 Balutis resumed directorship of the Political Department.
 In 1923, due to budget cuts, Political and Economy Departments were merged into one.
 Balutis continued to head the combined department as during the tenure of Mykolas Sleževičius, who was Prime Minister and Minister of Foreign Affairs at the same time, was effectively in charge of the ministry.

 In his memoirs, Balutis claimed that he had heard rumors about the preparations for the coup d'état of December 1926, but did not take them seriously.
 On the day of the coup he was ordered to take over the Ministry of Foreign Affairs as Sleževičius was arrested.
 Despite sympathizing with the Lithuanian Nationalist Union, Balutis refused.
 The major concern was that Poland could use the internal crisis as an excuse to intervene in Lithuanian affairs.
 One of Balutis' priorities was to communicate the developments to Lithuanian diplomats abroad.
 In March 1927, the ministry added the position of the general secretary (i.e. vice minister) which was assumed by Balutis.
 Balutis continued to work at the Ministry of Foreign Affairs until July 1928.
 He worked under ten different cabinets and eleven Ministers of Foreign Affairs.
 His status was approaching that of a permanent secretary.
 He was offered to become the Minister of Foreign Affairs at least on three occasions, but refused.